The following definitions are a guide:

 Reading and other media

-Books, journals, articles or visual material which have informed practice in GSD areas or contributed to an understanding of social context.
+Books, journals, articles or visual material which have informed practice in GSRD areas or contributed to an understanding of social context.

 Client therapy hours

-Face to face, telephone or internet-based counselling, psychotherapy or therapeutic group work, ideally with a range of GSD clients with diverse identities.
-For the advanced level we will be looking for a breadth of diversity and depth of thinking in your GSD clients.
+Face to face, telephone or internet-based counselling, psychotherapy or therapeutic group work, ideally with a range of GSRD clients with diverse identities.
+For the advanced level we will be looking for a breadth of diversity and depth of thinking in your GSRD clients.

-Supervision of other GSD therapeutic work, practitioners and students.
+Supervision of other GSRD therapeutic work, practitioners and students.

-Written or mixed-media account of an area of practice or research of specific relevance to GSD therapy work.
+Written or mixed-media account of an area of practice or research of specific relevance to GSRD therapy work.

-If accrediting for the first time this should describe the development and philosophy of your practice with GSD clients and discuss ethical issues and dilemmas and approaches to diversity.
+If accrediting for the first time this should describe the development and philosophy of your practice with GSRD clients and discuss ethical issues and dilemmas and approaches to diversity.
 It should also indicate how you envisage your practice developing in the future.
-If reaccrediting this should include how you have developed and extended your knowledge or experience of different GSDs.
+If reaccrediting this should include how you have developed and extended your knowledge or experience of different GSRDs.

 This can be the supervisor of your generic practice if they are familiar with the range and standard of your work.
-We ask for their signature to support your application.
+Please ask them to complete a short online form to support your application.
 You will find the link (https://form.jotformeu.com/Pinktherapy/supervisor) in the FORMS box at the top of this page.